6 Best Campgrounds in Sequoia National Park

 - Fresno: Drive time from Fresno to the main tourist attractions in Sequoia is about two hours.
 If you want to save some money on accommodation and you are only planning to spend a day in the park, you can easily day trip from Fresno.
 A good budget option is the Days Inn Yosemite Area.
 For something a bit more mid-range, check out La Quinta Inn & Suites Fresno Riverpark or the DoubleTree by Hilton Fresno Convention Center.

-- Camping: Immediately to the north of Sequoia National Park is Kings Canyon National Park, also home to giant sequoias and other beautiful sights.
-Some of the campgrounds are nicer than those you'll find in Sequoia but they are quite spread out, and a few are remote and quite far from the attractions in Sequoia.
-For more information see our article on where to camp in Kings Canyon National Park.
+Immediately to the north of Sequoia National Park is Kings Canyon National Park, also home to giant sequoias and other beautiful sights.
+Some of the campgrounds are nicer than those you'll find in Sequoia, but they are quite spread out, and a few are remote and far from the main attractions in the park.
+For more information, see our article on camping in Kings Canyon National Park.

 What other California campgrounds do you recommend?